medusa-project/ideals/README_MIGRATION.md

 # Migration

-The goal with regard to migration out of DSpace is to be able to do it with minimal downtime and without having to switch either system--the production DSpace or the production this-app instance--into a read-only mode.
+The goal with regard to migration out of DSpace is to be able to do it with zero downtime and without having to switch either system into a read-only mode.

-In practice, downtime should not be necessary, but some recently created items on the DSpace side may be "404" for a time in the new application.
-Also, historical download statistics and full text search will not be available for several days.
+The drawbacks of this are that recently created items on the DSpace side will be "404" for a time in the new application, and that historical download statistics and full text search will be unavailable for several days.

+The migration process preserves the database IDs of the main entities (communities, collections, and items) being migrated.
+The application intercepts requests to the old entity URL paths and redirects them to their new equivalents, so no broken links should result.

 Not all DSpace data is migrated--only what is needed at UIUC Library.
+There is actually quite a lot of data that does **not** get migrated.

 ## Prerequisites